Composer Ralph Vaughan Williams’ piano

 An informal atmosphere

-Gabrielle Gale, the manager for Leith Hill Place adds: ’Set up high on the hill with sweeping views of the Surrey countryside, you can imagine the outlook from Leith Hill Place inspiring the young composer.
+Gabrielle Gale, former manager for Leith Hill Place adds: ’Set up high on the hill with sweeping views of the Surrey countryside, you can imagine the outlook from Leith Hill Place inspiring the young composer.
 The house is largely unfurnished, but has an informal atmosphere where visitors can really feel at home, and it will be greatly enriched by having the composer’s piano here.'

 ‘We’d like to express heartfelt thanks to Frances Rhodes: the donor of this important gift and for the ongoing support of the Ralph Vaughan Williams Society, Vaughan Williams Charitable Trust for use of images, Surrey Performing Arts Library, Leith Hill Musical Festival and the Wedgwood family.’